-Types of Multifocal IOLs (Refractive Cataract Surgery)
+What are the types of Multifocal IOLs (Refractive Cataract Surgery)?

 The AcrySof ReSTOR is one of the leading multifocal lenses on the market today.
 These lenses are designed to optimize image quality and reduce visual disturbances in all lighting conditions.
 The lenses’ patented “apodized diffractive” design controls the distribution of light to near, intermediate and distance focal points based on the ambient light.
 Aspheric optics, another feature of the ReSTOR lenses, reduces the occurrence of seeing halos around lights.

 The AcrySof® IQ PanOptix® Trifocal IOL is a new cutting-edge multifocal IOL that optimizes intermediate vision without compromising near and distance vision.
 The PanOptix Trifocal IOL focuses images clearly on the retina at the back of the eye.
 This allows for sharp vision after cataract removal.
 Most people are thrilled to have better vision after cataract surgery than they’ve ever had before!
 This new lens uses ENLIGHTEN®Optical Technology to achieve this.
 With today’s lifestyles, people want to view mobile devices and computer screens.
 They also want to have high-quality distance vision in a variety of lighting conditions.
 The center of the PanOptix lens offers better near (reading) and intermediate (computer) vision than a monofocal lens can provide.